 Connecticut Becomes First State to Provide Free Calls from Prison

-Connecticut Gov. Ned Lamont signed a bill on Wednesday that makes phone calls from prisons free for incarcerated people and their loved ones.
-Connecticut is the first state to do so.
+Connecticut Gov. Ned Lamont signed a bill making phone calls from prisons free for incarcerated people and their loved ones.
+Connecticut is the first state to implement this policy.

 We strategically work to improve the quality of supports for children with incarcerated parents by using the various data and knowledge it gains to inform public policy and practice.